 Robe is a popular seaport and small town on the Limestone Coast in South Australia.
-Bordered by the gorgeous coastline of Guichen Bay, this beachside town has served as a significant international port since the 19th century.
+Bordered by the gorgeous coastline of Guichen Bay, this beachside town has served as an important international port since the 19th century.
 The place was named after the renowned Major Frederick Robe, who was a former Governor of this state.

-Being a SA seaside town, the Robe accommodation and caravan parks offer wonderful beach settings for the visitors to enjoy their holidays.
-In addition, the city also has numerous historic places to see.
+Being an SA seaside town, the Robe accommodation and caravan parks offer wonderful beach settings for the visitors to enjoy their holidays.
+Also, the city also has numerous historical places to see.

-Robe Accommodation, Hotels, Motels, Caravan Parks & Attractions
+Robe Accommodation, Hotels, Motels, Caravan Parks & Camping Grounds

 The historic port of Robe also houses several heritage buildings within its vicinity.
 Some of these famous establishments are the Lodge and the Old Cottage located near the Main Road.
 Each of these buildings is more than a century old and showcase the ancient architectural art and are a physical reminder of the development of the town.